vaginessa/dns-wiki/Apps-leak-user-privacy-data-during-boot.md

 - Scroll down until you see _'Experimental Preferences'_
 - Enable _'Fix Startup Data Leak'_

+**Warning**

+Please do not post this <code>bugreport such 'Fix Startup Data Leak' doesn't work</code> anymore here on Github, we know about it and it was already mentioned many many times ([#7](https://github.com/ukanth/afwall/issues/7), [#91](https://github.com/ukanth/afwall/issues/91), [#172](https://github.com/ukanth/afwall/issues/172), [#235] (https://github.com/ukanth/afwall/issues/235) - and in the original Droidwall issue tracker).
+It's pretty annoying and frustrating to see this again and again with every new Android OS version or new devices.
+Once there will be a final solution we will write it here not as workaround but as final solution.

 Method 3: **APNDroid to Turn Off Data Connection**